orian42/weather/README.md

 Anyone with the link (https://orian42.github.io/weather/) can use this application.

 The application can be used simply by entering a city in the search input box then clicking the search button.
 The weather data will be displayed to the screen.
 A history button labeled with the most recent search's city will be created and placed below the search button.
 A user can simply click that new button to see that city's weather.
 Note that if the user manually searches for a city that already has a button displayed, a new button for that city WIL NOT be created to avoid duplicate buttons.
+Furthermore, a limit of eight (8) buttons has been set.
+If eight buttons already exist and a new city is searched, the last button is deleted when the new button is added.
 All history buttons and search history can be cleared by clicking the Clear History button.

 ![a screenshot of the Weather Dashboard](assets/images/screenshot.png)